jakubsuchanowski/currencyConverter/README.md

 # currencyConverter
 The Currency Converter is a web application that allows the conversion of an amount from one currency to another.
 The application fetches real-time exchange rate data from an external API provided by NBP (National Bank of Poland).
-Additionally, the application records the calculation history in a database.
-Users have the option to display and delete their conversion history.
+Additionally, the application keeps a record of the conversion history in a database.
+Users have the option to display and delete their conversion history which they convert during during an ongoing session.
 A simple frontend has been implemented using JavaScript and can be found at this link: https://github.com/jakubsuchanowski/converterFront.git.

 Currency conversion:
 ![image](https://github.com/jakubsuchanowski/currencyConverter/assets/82946460/b12cb65f-9328-4036-a48e-7e7be9999297)